pytton/MikeSimNoGradle/README.md

 ###TODO:

+Bug in Scalper algo - negative intervals not protected. fix it.
+Create control for simple order placement
+Create control for stepper algo

 1. pressing buttons in PositionsWindow launches algos.
 This is currently hardcoded.
 Make something so that you can choose which algo is launched by column1, which by column2, etc. Use a JavaFX ChoiceBox to choose the column - selecting a column should